MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Week1.md

 Welcome to graduate school!
 It has been said that grad school is where you transition from becoming a **knowledge-consumer** to a **knowledge-producer.** In Week 1 we will explore what this means, and discuss how to make the most out of your time as a graduate student at the Marine Institute.

 ### Lecture Topics
+* Overview of the MI Fisheries Science graduate program
 * Discuss knowledge production - what do scientists do all day?
 * Concept: The workflow of science.
 Explain how each MI fisheries course supports this workflow
 * Why communicate?